amitaymolko/react-native-rsa-native/README.md

 ```

-import RSA, {RNRSAKeychain} from 'react-native-rsa-native';
+import {RSA, RSAKeychain} from 'react-native-rsa-native';

 RSA.generate()
   .then(keys => {